Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Right Diet

-You might not immediately link diet to sleep, but they’re closely linked.
+You may not immediately link diet to sleep, but they’re closely related.
 If you feed a parrot an unsuitable high-energy diet, it’ll be too hyperactive to fall asleep.

-However, if you give a parrot a varied diet of fruits, veggies, seeds/pellets, and water, it’ll be more even-tempered and able to fall asleep at night.
+However, if you give a parrot a varied diet of fruits, veggies, seeds/pellets, and water, it’ll be more even-tempered and able to fall asleep.

 Enrichment